espocrm/documentation/docs/administration/backup-and-restore.md

 ## How to backup EspoCRM manually

 EspoCRM consists of files and database data.
 All these data are needed in order to create a full backup of EspoCRM.
-Here are instructions on how to do it on Ubuntu server with MySQL.
+Here are the instructions on how to do it on Ubuntu server, with MySQL.

 ### Step 1.
 Backup files